sumionochi/SATML-LORA-Damage-Response/README.md

 The machine learning (ML) component plays a crucial role in detecting and mapping damage.
 It uses trained models to classify and assess damage levels in real-time.

-For detailed information about the ML model setup, training, testing, and parameter adjustments, please refer to the [Machine Learning README](https://github.com/GarbhitSh/SATML-LORA-Damage-Response/blob/main/Detection%20and%20mapping%20-system/README.md).
-This separate README will provide comprehensive instructions and documentation specific to the ML part of the project.

 ## LoRa Module for Wireless Communication

 The **LoRa Module** is designed for long-range, low-power wireless communication, making it ideal for this project.
 This module enables devices to communicate damage data across considerable distances without a stable internet connection.